naiyyar/tdd_string_calculator/README.md

       bundle install

 ## Running Tests
 This project uses **RSpec** for testing.
-To run the tests, follow these steps:
+To run the tests, run below command on terminal:

     rspec spec/ or bundle exec rspec